aisleron/aisleron.docs/docs/documentation/product-list.md

 The product list can display the following list types:

-### In Stock List
+### Home Stock List

 Displays products that are expected to be in stock or available at home.
-Use this list as a guide when preparing your shopping list; review each aisle's *In Stock* products, and [move the product to the *Needed* list](/docs/documentation/product-status) if required.
-Changing a product to *Needed* will remove it from the *In Stock* list.
+Use this list to review current in-home stock levels when preparing your shopping list; review each aisle's *In Stock* products, and [move the product to the *Needed* list](/docs/documentation/product-status) if required.
+Changing a product to *Needed* will remove it from the *Home Stock* list.
 This list uses the *Home* aisle layout.

 ### Needed List

 Displays products that need to be picked up from a shop.
 Use this list to review your shopping list.
-If a product is no longer needed, [move the product to the *In Stock* list](/docs/documentation/product-status).
-Changing a product to *In Stock* will remove it from the *Needed* list.
+If a product is no longer needed, [move the product to the *Home Stock* list](/docs/documentation/product-status).
+Moving a product to *Home Stock* will remove it from the *Needed* list.
 This list uses the *Home* aisle layout.

 ### All Items List